moekeai/lm/_posts/2012/2012-07-15-get-frisky.md

 I was pretty sure I can build the entire app myself.
 I could learn to develop the app with Django and a NoSQL database.
 I also thought I could deploy the newly created app on an old PC which will run an Ubuntu server.
 But all this time I got the feeling that this will never happen.
 Instead, I tried to run a blog where I post interesting black and white photographs just to promote my idea.

 This week I changed my mind.
-I'm thinking the name <a href="http://friskr.com/" class="follow">Friskr</a> works better for a modern magazine.
+I’m thinking the name [Friskr](http://friskr.com/) works better for a modern magazine.
 What do you think?